 Only students in an honours degree will be considered for admission.

 A minor is a secondary area of concentration in an honours program requiring a sequence of at least 3.0 credits or equivalent in one subject as specified in the program description.

 A minor designation will appear on your final transcript but not on your degree.
 You do not select a minor until you apply to graduate.
-The Registrar's Office will then access your credits and award you a minor in a specific subject if you have met the program requirments.
+The Registrar's Office will then access your credits and award you a minor in a specific subject if you have met the program requirements.